 I’m honored to be the President of NYACP at this particular time and I’m looking forward to providing more support and services to help our members grow their own collaborative practices and grow our collaborative community.
 The more qualified and well-educated collaborative attorneys we have in our region, the better outcomes New York area families will have after their divorces.

-To contact Andrea Vacca at Vacca Law & Mediation: contact Andrea.
+To contact Andrea Vacca at Vacca Family Law Group: contact Andrea.

 For more information about the New York Association of Collaborative Professionals, visit: www.nycollaborativeprofessionals.org